TakashiYoshinaga/iPhoneCinematicDepthTo3D/README.md

 ## 1. Overview

-This sample consists of two projects:
+This sample consists of three projects:
 - DepthExtractor:
 A C# sample project for separating Depth and Color from videos shot in Cinematic mode.
 - DepthPlayer:
 A Unity sample project to display Depth and Color videos in 3D.
+- DepthPlayer_LKG:
+A Unity sample project to display Depth and Color videos in 3D using Looking Glass.

 [![](https://img.youtube.com/vi/MR8TF1z-nTg/0.jpg)](https://www.youtube.com/watch?v=MR8TF1z-nTg)